 Pinpointing pollution sources can be made easier by identifying the location and extent of groundwater recharge areas, so communities can plan where and how much development can be built with the least amount of impact to the watershed.
 Contamination of local drinking water resources can be devastating, very costly to reverse, and affects all area residents.
-This makes the Town of Benton's efforts at protecting drinking water supplies all the more important.
-The Town makes sure that abandoned wells are capped, makes sure private septic system regulations are clear and concise for residents, and keeps records of chemical spills and resulting clean-ups.
+In an effort to help identify contaminated drinking water, the Town of Elk Grove participated in a water sampling opportunity in August of 2006 - an activity the Plan Commission feels should be encouraged for more residents.